 Humour / Caricature

-Humorous sculptures combine the enjoyment of art with a large portion of fun.
-Placed on a desk or shelf, they quickly put you in a good mood in your everyday life.
+Humorous sculptures combine the enjoyment of art with a large dose of fun.
+Placed on a desk or shelf, they quickly bring about a good mood in your everyday life.
 Humour is part of the concept in many styles, but sometimes it is subtle and only becomes apparent at a second glance.

 Filter